-Based on the previous information, the Cyber Foundations I curriculum will be filled with opportunities to develop workforce skills.
-Widely used teaching strategies such as collaborative learning, problem-based learning, and demonstration will also be included.
-These will help to prepare students for the hands-on team-based environment they will likely experience upon entering the workforce.
+Based on the previous information, the Cyber Foundations II curriculum will be filled with opportunities to develop workforce skills.
+Widely used teaching strategies, such as cooperative learning, problem-based learning, and demonstration, will also be included.
+These will help to prepare students for the hands-on environment they will likely experience upon entering the workforce.
 The curriculum document will be updated regularly to reflect the needs of the information and communication technology workforce.